dgoldstein1/git-debugging-workshop/README.md

 ![stale-branch-git-tree](images/stale-branch-git-tree.png)

-Take a minute to look through this diagram and think about how you would update your branch in the *wild*.
+Take a minute to look through this diagram and think about how you would update your branch in the wild.

 The two commands git gives us to update branches `git rebase` and `git merge`.
 Both of these approaches will allow us to update our `algorithm-refactor` branch.
 Let's try both of these approaches to see the costs and benefits of each.